Johnny Cymbal: Overview

-In New York state, Cymbal wrote and produced records for a number of artists, including Gene Pitney and Terri Gibbs (who had a big country crossover hit with "Somebody's Knockin'").
+In New York state, Cymbal wrote and produced records for a number of artists, including Gene Pitney and Terri Gibbs (who had a country crossover hit with "Somebody's Knockin'").
 In early 1969, as the New York recording scene slowed dramatically, Cymbal and his writing/producing partner George Tobin moved their base to California.
 Initially, Austin Roberts, who was a singer as well as a writer, stayed in New York, but soon after they had settled into the West Coast, he joined them in Los Angeles.
 With the entrepreneurial Tobin running the business and Cymbal and Roberts creating the music, they were making what Roberts describes as "the record of the day" — they would write a song during the day, then go into the studio to record it that night — with either Cymbal and/or Roberts singing it.
 The next day, according to Roberts, "Tobin would go sell it to three different labels."
 That may be an exaggeration, but they certainly made a lot of music recording under names such as "Taurus" on Tower and "Brother John" on A&M.